olebole/irafdoc/doc/tv.imedit.rst

   <!-- Sec='REPLACEMENT ALGORITHMS' Level=0 Label='j' Line='j, k' -->
   <dd>Replace rectangular or aperture regions in the editor buffer by the data
   from the input image.
 This may be used to undo any change.
-Note that the <tt>'i'</tt> command can be used to completely reinitialize the editor buffer from the input image.
+Note that the <span style="font-family: monospace;">'i'</span> command can be used to completely reinitialize the editor buffer from the input image.
   </dd>
   </dl>